 As one of the first set of entries announced, the Cheltenham Gold Cup betting takes shape over the festive period.
 First, the King George VI Chase at Kempton on Boxing Day influences the market, then the Savills Chase in Ireland on 28 December.

 Some 10 days to a fortnight later after these events, we know which Cheltenham Gold Cup horses take aim at the blue riband steeplechase.
-For the 2026 edition, just nine British-trained runners featured among 33 initial entries as follows:
+For the 2026 edition, just nine British-trained runners featured among 33 initial entries, reduced to 28 as follows:

 Now, we turn our attention to the other prestigious races at the Cheltenham Festival.
 As each set of entries come out, we have more on all of the championship events below.